-The Best Places Online to Buy DRM-Free PC Games
+Top 14 Best Places Online to Buy DRM-Free PC Games

-Series to check out on GOG.com
+Series to Check Out on GOG.com

-Also make sure to check out The Witcher.
+Also, make sure to check out The Witcher.
 Did you know you can activate CD keys from retail versions of The Witcher and The Witcher 2 on GOG.com for a free digital backup copy?

 Much like GOG.com, Desura also has an optional client to download games through.